Ozark Music Festival: Festival

 Although the Ozark Music Festival was not slated to begin until Friday, July 19, crowds began to form as early as Monday of that week.
 That same evening, a combined force of officers from the Missouri State Highway Patrol, the Sedalia Police Department, and the Pettis County Sheriff's Office conducted a series of drug raids at the fairgrounds.
 As they made their arrests, it is reported that a crowd of 250 to 400 people formed and began shouting insults at the officers and throwing rocks, chunks of asphalt, and other objects.
 Four patrol cars were damaged by the thrown objects, resulting in $650 worth of damage.
 17 individuals were arrested during the raid, but the Wells Fargo security team secured the release of 14 the next morning.
 In the days leading up to the start of the festival, several local businesses reported shoplifting from their stores and disruptions by concert goers.

 By Thursday, July 18, it was reported that traffic was jammed for several miles on highways coming in to Sedalia.
-The congestion was believed to have resulted from only one of the fairground’s gates having been opened.
+The congestion was believed to have resulted from only one of the fairgrounds' gates having been opened.
 Traffic was at a standstill for hours, resulting in people camping in their cars that night.
 The problem was not remedied until Friday afternoon when promoters decided to open additional gates.
 The promoters of the festival had underestimated the attendance for the event and were grossly unprepared in regard to staffing.
 Many of the Wells Fargo security team were reassigned to other responsibilities such as ticket sales.